SiriusCraft/course-6.824-distributed-systems/questions/README.md

 #### Answer:

 Paxos only allowed committing previously accepted values.
 C has accepted "foo" from A, it would reply to B that i has accepted "foo" with a lower proposal number, thus B would choose "foo" for this proposal, which is also the commited value.

+## Lecture 6

+#### Question:

+Suppose we have the scenario shown in the Raft paper's Figure 7: a cluster of seven servers, with the log contents shown.
+The first server crashes (the one at the top of the figure), and cannot be contacted.
+A leader election ensues.
+For each of the servers marked (a), (d), and (f), could that server be elected?
+If yes, which servers would vote for it?
+If no, what specific Raft mechanism(s) would prevent it from being elected?

+#### Answer:

+As stated in the section 5.4.1 of the paper, the candidate’s log is at least as up-to-date as any other log in that majority.
+Raft determines which of two logs is more up-to-date by comparing the index and term of the last entries in the logs.
+If the logs have last entries with different terms, then the log with the later term is more up-to-date.
+If the logs end with the same term, then whichever log is longer is more up-to-date.

+For server (a): (a), (b), (e), (f) would vote (a)(4 / 6 of the cluster), thus (a) could be elected as leader.

+For server (d): all the voters would vote (d), thus (d) could be elected as leader.

+For server (f): only itself would vote (f), thus (f) could not be elected as leader.